Why this programme?

 During the programme, you will gain insights into different scientific approaches to these cultural practices and you will be familiarised with the most important theories, concepts and research methods from art history, history, museology, cultural sociology and the economics of arts and culture.

 From day one of this programme, you will be challenged with differing viewpoints and experiences as you interact with staff and students from all over the world.
-Nearly 70% of the students in this master’s programme come from outside the Netherlands and represent on average 20 different nationalities.
+More than 90% of the students in this master’s programme in the academic year 2017/2018 came from outside the Netherlands and represent on average 21 different nationalities.
 Such diversity creates an international atmosphere that is strengthened by the international orientation of the programme.
 To further increase your international profile, you can choose to do an internship or complete a project abroad during the second semester.

 As with many Maastricht University programmes, this programme is taught using Problem-Based Learning (PBL).
 In tutorial groups of 12 to 15 students, you will seek solutions to concrete ‘problems’ taken from situations involving current issues in arts and heritage.
 Instructors act as facilitators, giving help as it is needed.
 This allows you to develop the independence and problem-solving skills that you will need in the field, such as the ability to:

 - Formulate a working plan to deal with a problem at hand

 Seminars & guest lectures